MethodsAndPractices/vsteam/.docs/Get-VSTeamField.md

 ## SYNTAX

 ## DESCRIPTION
 Every WorkItem has multiple data-fields.
-The definition of a Workitem type includes that type's Fields, which are selected from a set of Fields shared across all Process Templates in the Organization.
+The definition of a Workitem type includes that type's fields, which are selected from a set of Fields shared across all process templates in the organization.
 This command returns those Fields, showing their name and other properties.

 ## EXAMPLES